simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

          #! /bin/sh

-         exec docker run --rm -i -v $PWD:$PWD -w $PWD -u $UID:$UID --ulimit nofile=1024:1024 simgrid/mc-slim $*
+         exec docker run --rm -i -v $PWD:$PWD -w $PWD -u $UID:$UID simgrid/mc-slim $*

-      The ``-v $PWD:$PWD`` makes the current directory visible from within the docker while ``-w $PWD`` uses that directory as a working directory. ``-u $UID:$UID`` uses your identity within the docker so that the files created within the directory have the right ownership and permissions. ``--ulimit nofile=1024:1024`` is only needed if you want to run valgrind within the container.
+      The ``-v $PWD:$PWD`` makes the current directory visible from within the docker while ``-w $PWD`` uses that directory as a working directory. ``-u $UID:$UID`` uses your identity within the docker so that the files created within the directory have the right ownership and permissions.
+Add ``--ulimit nofile=1024:1024`` if you want to run valgrind within the container, but it's not installed for now.

       Name this script ``simgrid.sh`` and make it executable with a ``chmod``.
 Once it's done, you can use it to run a command within the docker.